 Bible Truth for Everyday Life

-5 Reasons to Show up and Be Your Authentic Self
+Be the Real You: 5 Reasons to Be Authentic

-Do you ever feel like you won’t fit in if you decide to be your authentic self?
+Do you ever feel like you won’t fit in if you decide to be the real you?

-Last summer, I traveled south to attend a conference with a large group of beautiful and talented female writers.
+Last summer, I drove eight hours to attend a conference with a large group of talented female writers.

 I walked into the hotel where I would be staying on a scorching July evening, and every woman in the foyer looked poised, gorgeous, and entirely put-together.
 I looked like I’d just run five miles and then hopped in the car and driven for eight straight hours.